yotamarker/public-livinGrimoire/livingrimoire start here/LivinGrimoire python/Python Auxiliary modules/AXpython txt ver.txt

 class AXPassword:
-    ''' code # to open the gate
+    """ code # to open the gate
-     while gate is open, code can be changed with: code new_number'''
+     while gate is open, code can be changed with: code new_number"""

     def __init__(self):
         self._isOpen: bool = False